CyberVisionariesInstitute/pki-foundations-labs/_templates/lab-submission-template.md

 Examples:

-- command errors
+- Command errors
-- missing intermediate certificates
+- Missing files or dependencies
-- verification failures
+- Verification failures and how you diagnosed them

 ---

 ## Artifacts
-List the files generated during this lab.
+List the files generated or submitted during this lab.

 Examples:

-- leaf_cert.pem
-- server.pem
-- intermediate.pem
-- root.pem
+- Any `.pem`, `.crt`, or `.key` files produced
+- Your completed lab write-up `.md` file
-- screenshots stored in assets/
+- Screenshots stored in `assets/`

 ---

-CVI PKI Career Pathway — Foundations Phase
+*CVI PKI Career Pathway — Foundations Phase*